chagers/ftg/README.md

 ### Set up of the needed content model and create a configuration file

-Rename `.contentful.json.sample` to `.contentful.json` and add your configuration in this file.
+Copy `.contentful.json.sample`, rename to `.contentful.json`, and add your configuration in this file.

 ## Crucial Commands